 Persons of Indian nationality or origin residing abroad.

-Accounts can be opened in single name or in joint names with another non resident Indian.
+Accounts can be opened in single name or in joint names with another non Resident in India.

 Duly filled in Account Opening form with